javud/spottersense/README.md

 - **Bluetooth Communication**: Arduinos use Bluetooth to transmit data, enabling wireless communication and reducing installation complexity.
 - **User-friendly Interface**: The central Arduino displays the availability of parking spots on an LCD panel, making it easy for both drivers and parking lot staff to access the data.

-## System Design
-1. **Parking Spot Sensors**: Each sensor-equipped Arduino checks the status of its designated parking spot using ultrasonic distance measurements.
-When the distance indicates a car is present, the sensor sends an "Occupied" status; otherwise, it sends a "Vacant" status.
-2. **Central Hub Arduino**: Receives data from all parking spot sensors via Bluetooth and updates the total number of available spots in real-time.
-This data is displayed on an LCD screen.
-3. **Bluetooth Communication**: The system uses Bluetooth for wireless communication between the sensors and the central hub, ensuring seamless data transfer without the need for wires.

 ## Materials Required
 - Arduino Uno (Central Hub)
 - Arduino Uno (Parking Spot Sensors)